 Windows, external doors and joinery

 Repair category 2

-Notes Some double glazed units are defective having failed and allowed condensation to form between the panes.
-Repairs, including the replacement of defective units, will be required.
-Windows are of an age and style where a degree of ongoing maintenance

-should be anticipated to sealed units and opening mechanisms.
+Notes There are older style single glazed windows within the kitchen and shower room.
+A degree of regular ongoing maintenance may be required including attention to framework and other components.
 Evidence of decay/weathering was noted to areas of external joinery which

 will deteriorate if left unattended.